Get Out On the Water and Do Your Florida Vacation Right

 With 35 miles of uninterrupted coastline, and local outfitters geared with boats and boards near most beaches, you can easily satisfy your craving for excitement on the water.
 If you’ve never been boating—or you’ve only sailed through lakes or rivers—don’t miss the opportunity to go boating in the Gulf of Mexico.
 A day out on the boat can take you on many different excursions—beachcombing on Caladesi Island; bird-watching on Anclote Key; or snorkeling off of Egmont Key.
 If you’re traveling with little ones, rent a pontoon boat or charter a family-friendly fishing trip for an unforgettable experience.

 The unique coastline here provides the perfect environment for other amazing watersports like parasailing and jetskiing.
-For a once-in-a-lifetime experience, try your hand at jet lev—where you literally hover over the Gulf waters powered by a JetLev Flyer pack.
+For an experience that will make all your friends back home jealous, go horseback riding on the beach (and into the bay!), or try your hand at jet lev—where you literally hover over the Gulf waters powered by a JetLev Flyer pack.

 The tranquil, jewel-hued waters of the Gulf of Mexico are also perfect for stand-up paddleboarding.
 A little further inland, go kayaking through mangrove tunnels so thick that you can put down the paddle and pull yourself along by hand.
 Laid-back or super-charged, a water adventure is calling…